 Winter Operations FAQ | Mainroad Mid-Island Contracting LP

-During winter operations, Mainroad experiences a high frequency of questions from the public and media by phone, email and social media.
-This document aims to answer most frequently asked questions and provide other helpful resources.
+During winter operations, Mainroad experiences a high frequency of questions from the public – this resources aims to answer frequently asked questions and provide other helpful resources.
 Can’t find what you’re looking for?
 Please contact Mainroad’s 24-hour public information hotline toll free at 1-877-215-6006.

 Within the boundaries of the Service Area, there are: